AmirBayat0/FlexyCoin-CryptocurrencyApp/README.md

  * a custom screen for while user is Offline

 ### Light / Dark Mode Support:
-  * Switch your screen from light to dark mode anytime by just onse click.
+  * Switch your screen from light to dark mode anytime with just one click.

 <br>